wazuh/wazuh-documentation/source/development/core-dumps-generation.rst

 Some operating systems perform a core dump upon a process crash by default, others do not.
 This article covers how to enable and disable core dump generation on the supported platforms [1]_.

 ..
-[1] As the time of writing, the Wazuh compilation outputs separate debugging symbols only for Windows, MacOS and Linux.
+[1] As the time of writing, the Wazuh compilation outputs separate debugging symbols only for Windows, macOS, and Linux.

 macOS
 *****